-- (a) Investments without standard redemption frequencies cannot be redeemed until termination of the partnership. - (b) Middle Market Loan Funds seek to generate current income while preserving capital primarily through investments in senior secured loans to middle market companies domiciled in North America. - (c) Real Estate Income Funds invest in U.S. commercial real estate mortgage and debt investments. - (d) Corporate Finance Buyout funds acquire controlling or influential interests in companies. - (e) Corporate Finance Distressed Debt funds acquire the debt of companies experiencing operational or financial distress usually converting the debt to equity and exercising control of the business. - (f) Corporate Finance Growth Equity funds invest in companies to expand or restructure operations, enter new markets, or finance an acquisition. - (g) Corporate Finance Mezzanine funds acquire or issue subordinated debentures frequently in businesses controlled by the General Partner, but in another Fund. - (h) Corporate Finance Turnaround funds acquire the debt and or equity of companies experiencing operational or financial distress in order to radically reorganize and improve the business. - Venture Capital funds make investments in early stage through late stage companies, frequently start-ups in technology or healthcare. - (j) Core Funds are more conservative real estate investments that use a very modest level of financing to acquire and hold high-quality, stable properties typically located in major markets.
-These assets tend to have high occupancy rates, higher credit tenants, and staggered lease terms, with a number of long-term leases expiring in five-to-ten years. - (k) Opportunistic Funds have higher risk/return profiles and have broad strategies to achieve these types of returns.
+- (a) Investments without standard redemption frequencies cannot be redeemed until termination of the partnership. - (b) Middle Market Loan Funds seek to generate current income while preserving capital primarily through investments in senior secured loans to middle market companies domiciled in North America. - (c) Real Estate Income Funds invest in U.S. commercial real estate mortgage and debt investments. - (d) Corporate Finance Buyout funds acquire controlling or influential interests in companies. - (e) Corporate Finance Distressed Debt funds acquire the debt of companies experiencing operational or financial distress usually converting the debt to equity and exercising control of the business. - (f) Corporate Finance Growth Equity funds invest in companies to expand or restructure operations, enter new markets, or finance an acquisition. - (g) Corporate Finance Hard Assets funds acquire controlling or influential interests in companies operating in natural resources or infrastructure. - (h) Corporate Finance Mezzanine funds acquire or issue subordinated debentures frequently in businesses controlled by the General Partner, but in another Fund. - (i) Corporate Finance Turnaround funds acquire the debt and or equity of companies experiencing operational or financial distress in order to radically reorganize and improve the business. - (j) Venture Capital funds make investments in early stage through late stage companies, frequently start-ups in technology or healthcare. - (k) Core Funds are more conservative real estate investments that use a very modest level of financing to acquire and hold high-quality, stable properties typically located in major markets.
+These assets tend to have high occupancy rates, higher credit tenants, and staggered lease terms, with a number of long-term leases expiring in five-to-ten years. - (1) Opportunistic Funds have higher risk/return profiles and have broad strategies to achieve these types of returns.
 Common strategies are properties that need significant rehabilitation or a total redevelopment to transition to a different type of property (for example, converting an office building to condominiums).
-It may also include new development, distressed debt strategies, and more complex transactions, as well as a more traditional value-add strategy that is financed with a higher amount of leverage. - (1) Value Funds typically use more leverage than core funds and target higher return opportunities by acquiring properties that the manager believes they can add value through capital renovations to the physical facility or enhanced leasing and management activities.
+It may also include new development, distressed debt strategies, and more complex transactions, as well as a more traditional value-add strategy that is financed with a higher amount of leverage. - (m) Value Funds typically use more leverage than core funds and target higher return opportunities by acquiring properties that the manager believes they can add value through capital renovations to the physical facility or enhanced leasing and management activities.
 Most of these properties have in-place cash flow, which is expected to increase as the business plans are implemented.
 This could include making physical improvements to the asset that will allow it to command higher rents, increasing efforts to lease vacant space at the property to quality tenants, or improving the management of the property and thereby increasing customer satisfaction or lowering operating expenses where possible.

-The following table presents the amounts of various accounts related to securities lending at July 31, 2018:
+The following table presents the amounts of various accounts related to securities lending at January 31, 2019:

-Fa ir Value
+Fa air Value

-Securities on loan \$ 23,858
+Securities on loan \$ 18,439

 Collateral received:

-Cash \$ 6,128
+Cash \$ 5,928

-Non-cash 19,683
+Non-cash 13,196

-Total collateral received \$ 25,811
+Total collateral received \$ 19,124